Preparation for the sacrament of Confirmation takes place at St. Michael the Archangel through two different avenues.

 - Be willing to make the commitment to continue the faith journey of the candidate after the Sacrament of Confirmation

 Examples of appropriate sponsors who are mature members of the faith might be older siblings, relatives, close family friends, teachers/staff members from school, etc. If you have any questions about appropriate sponsors, please contact your child’s Theology teacher or email Debra Armstrong at [email protected].

 All students will be required to complete 20 hours of community service over the course of their 8th grade year.
 Teachers will provide more information to students in their Theology classes.

 Each candidate will be responsible for choosing a Confirmation name and writing a detailed report about the life of this Confirmation (patron) saint.
 Students will select and research a saint based on areas of mutual strength and interest.
 Students may choose their baptismal name to show continuity between Baptism and Confirmation, or students may choose a different saint name to show a new beginning in his or her faith journey.
 Either way, the candidate should feel a connection to this saint, which is more important than the attractiveness of the saint’s name.
 This project will begin in the second quarter.
 Please include the name of the 8th grader’s Confirmation saint on the Confirmation candidate’s application.

 Rite of Welcome

-Confirmation date is set for March 29, 2022, at 6:30 pm, with Bishop Hanchon.
-Candidates and their sponsors should be in the cafeteria by 6 pm.
+Confirmation date for 2023 will be released later this year.
 Students must wear their Sunday best (dresses; dress shirt and tie).
 A suit jacket is not required.
 Students will wear gowns over their attire during the Mass.
 The Mass is typically about an hour and a half.
 Immediately following the Confirmation Mass will be an opportunity to take pictures with the bishop and priests.
 No pictures are allowed during the Mass.